DPGAlliance/Global-Open-Source-Policies-and-Practices/README.md

-# Global Open Source Policies and Practices
+# Global Open-Source Policies and Practices

 Take or share the survey to help advance open-source policies and practices globally.